busarm/armie/README.md

 ### Traditional HTTP Server

-Traditional HTTP server sung PHP-FPM and NGINX or Apache.
+Traditional HTTP server using PHP-FPM and NGINX or Apache.

 #### Single Application